 You would need a letter of permission from your home parish giving us permission to marry you at Sacred Heart.

-Fee: $500 for administration and Church costs plus a donation to the priest.
+Fee: $500 for administration and use of the Church plus a donation to the priest.
 (To be paid prior to the Wedding)

 Preparation for Marriage requires at least six months notification.
 Couples must meet with a priest to begin the preparation and paperwork.
 Please contact the Parish Office.